kylef/JSONWebToken.swift/README.md

 ## Installation

-[CocoaPods](http://cocoapods.org/) is the recommended installation method.
+Swift Pacakage Manager is the recommended installation method for JSONWebToken, [CocoaPods](http://cocoapods.org/) is also supported.

 ```ruby
 pod 'JSONWebToken'
 ```

+**NOTE:** *Carthage may be supported, however support will not be provided for this installation method, use at your own risk if you know how it works.*

 ## Usage